WICG/attribution-reporting-api/README.md

 <img src="https://ad-tech.test/conversiontracker"/>
 ```
 `https://ad-tech.test/conversiontracker` can be redirected to `https://ad-tech.test/.well-known/trigger-attribution`
-to trigger a attribution for all .
+to trigger attribution for all matching sources.

 The browser will treat redirects to a URL of the form:
 `https://<attributionreportto>/.well-known/trigger-attribution[?data=<data>]`